The Highway Code is the official guide for road users for Great Britain. It applies to all road users including horse riders (Rules 49-55).

-Many of the provisions set out in the Highway Code are legal requirements.
-Such provisions are identified by the words “MUST / MUST NOT”.
+Some Highway Code provisions are legal requirements.
+Such provisions are identified by the words ‘must/ must not’.
 If a person disobeys one of these provisions they commit a criminal offence.

-Failure to comply with the other provisions of the Highway Code is not in itself a criminal offence.
-However, the Road Traffic Act 1988 provides that the failure on the part of a person to observe a provision of the Highway Code may in any Court proceedings (whether civil or criminal and including proceedings for an offence under the Traffic Acts, the Public Passenger Vehicles Act 1981 or sections 18 to 23 of the Transport Act 1985) be relied upon by any party to the proceedings as tending to establish or negate any liability which is in question in those proceedings.
-The advisory provisions are identified with wording such as “should/ should not” or “do/ do not”.
+Failure to comply with the other provisions of the Code is not in a criminal offence.
+However, the Road Traffic Act 1988 (RTA 1988) provides that a person’s failure to observe a Code provision may in court proceedings (whether civil or criminal and including proceedings for offences under the traffic Acts, the Public Passenger Vehicles Act 1981 or ss 18 to 23 of the Transport Act 1985) be relied upon by any party to the proceedings as tending to establish or negate liability.
+The advisory provisions are identified with wording such as ‘should/ should not’ or ‘do/ do not’.

-What provisions does the Highway Code contain relating to horse riders?
+Which Highway Code provisions relate to horse riders?

-The Highway Code advises that other riders should follow these requirements.
+The Code advises other riders to follow these requirements.

 The requirements do not, however, apply to children who follow the Sikh religion while wearing a turban.

 The Code advises riders to wear boots or shoes with hard soles and heels, light-coloured or fluorescent clothing in daylight and reflective clothing when riding at night or in poor visibility.